Malkien/cliDocli/README.md

 }
 ```
 ### 2. The help function that display the utilities of the script.
-This only display the descripption and way to use the script.
+This only display the description and way to use the script.
 ```shell
 {
     help(){